 Winter Wildlands Alliance is dedicated to preserving winter wildlands and quality human-powered snowsports experiences on public lands.
 We represent a growing community of backcountry and Nordic skiers, splitboarders, snowshoers, climbers, climate researchers, and other human-paced winter explorers, from Maine to California to Alaska.
-Our members, and the members of our 40 different grassroots groups nationwide, deeply value natural winter soundscapes and the opportunity for solitude and escape afforded by the last remaining places across the American West where solitude, fundamental wildness and non-motorized experiences are preserved.
+Our members, and the members of our 40 different grassroots groups nationwide, deeply value natural winter soundscapes and the opportunity for refuge and escape afforded by the last remaining places across the American West where solitude, fundamental wildness and non-motorized experiences are preserved.
 From the backcountry to Washington D.C., Winter Wildlands Alliance works with land managers, elected officials, grassroots groups and other partners to pursue a balanced approach to winter recreation management for the long-term protection of the places where we play.

 Many National Forests across the country are undertaking forest plan revisions.
 Forest plans are guiding documents that set general management direction for a national forest for 15-30 years.
 Participating in forest plan revision is a once-in-a-generation opportunity to shape the long-term future of national forests.